DIY Fabric Headboard with Nailhead Trim

 Which evolved to this room:

-And recently changed to dark blue walls in this room:
+And recently changed to this dark blue room walls:

 Talk to you on Friday.